LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   ..
 Important::
      This camera object hasn't been tested on recent releases !

-- :ref:`PiCamera`
+- :ref:`Raspberry Pi Camera`

-  Allows reading images from a PiCamera, using a Raspberry Pi.
+  Allows reading images from a Raspberry Pi Camera, using a Raspberry Pi.

   ..
 Important:: Can only be run on a Raspberry Pi !